 "There are eight wounded on the ground floor," Master Jinn announced from where he was kneeling.
 "At least one person has been killed, possibly more."

-“If you want to know who’s where in the palace, Master Jedi,” said Lady Dara, coming over to them, perfectly steady on her feet, “then you want to High Master.
-He’ll know.
-I’ll comm him if you want.”
+"If you want to know who's where in the palace, Master Jedi," said Lady Dara, coming over to them, perfectly steady on her feet, "then you want to High Master.
+H'’ll know.
+I'll comm him if you want."

 "Yes, do that," Anakin told her.
 "And we need to send people downstairs to help the wounded."

-“He’s know who to send.
-I’ll tell him that.”
+"He'll know who to send.
+I'll tell him that."

 "Flee?" protested an indignant Lord Currs.
 "On those flimsy grounds?"

-The final decision had to be the Prince’s, Anakin supposed, although he wasn’t whom he personally would’ve chosen to make it.
-“Your Highness,” he urged, “there are many lives at stake here, including yours.”
+The final decision had to be the Prince's, Anakin supposed, although he wasn't whom he, personally, would've chosen to make it.
+"Your Highness," he urged, "there are many lives at stake here, including yours."

 "They'll need to be gotten out of there as soon they can all be moved," said the Prince.
 "Make sure that is done as well; have the High Master send extra people if needed.
 Also, get everyone off this top floor.
 Then all the staff except the High Master, his two deputies, and the Master Carpenter are to evacuate.
 Others may also go if they wish.
 I will stay.
 We will all gather at the undamaged end of the palace and I will meet with my main chamber.
 Master Jedi, if you would be so good as to attend?"

 Better and more thought-out than Anakin had expected.
-He would’ve liked to have gone to help the wounded instead though.
-He suspected he would’ve been of much more use doing that.
+He would've liked to have gone to help the wounded instead, though.
+He suspected he would've been of much more use doing that.

 "Padawan," Master Jinn nodded to him, much to Anakin's relief.

-The grand staircase was just outside the throne room; Anakin saw the group down it, Master Jinn with them, just before another group of people approached, led by a woman he was pretty sure was one of the High Master’s deputies.
-“How many people on this floor?” he asked her as he intercepted them.
+The grand staircase was just outside the throne room.
+Anakin saw the group down it, Master Jinn with them, just before another group of people approached, led by a woman he was pretty sure was one of the High Master's deputies.
+"How many people on this floor?" he asked her as he intercepted them.

-“About a hundred,” she said.
-“Mostly staff.
-A few of them have living quarters up here; I’m afraid one woman had to go back for her baby.
-Most of the rest will probably be getting out by the side stairs; at this time of day half of them would be on and off them anyway.”
+"About a hundred," she said.
+"Mostly staff.
+A few of them have living quarters up here.
+I'm afraid one woman had to go back for her baby.
+Most of the rest will probably be getting out by the side stairs; at this time of day half of them would be on and off them anyway."

 The crowd of Sellians running past Anakin, not even paying much attention to him, were at least a couple dozen, probably more.
 By the time they were on the first floor, if the deputy was right, there would be few enough people left up here that tracking them through the Force would be easy.
 He decided to focus on the servant with her child.